-The most common way of developing dental fear is direct experience.
+The most common way of developing dental fear is through direct experience.
 Most people have reported that a difficult, traumatic or painful dental experience as the reason for developing the phobia.
 Another factor that contributes to the phobia is the dentist’s perceived manner.
 It was found out that dentists considered to be impersonal, uninterested, uncaring or cold caused a higher level of dental fear in children when compared with others who were considered to be warm and caring.
 It’s also a condition which can be passed down.
 Parents who fear the dentist can, unwittingly, educathe their children to have the same fear.

 Deal with Dentophobia and say goodbye to your fear of dentists – it’s not as difficult as you may first think thanks to a number of treatment programs that really do work and there’s one we particularly recommend:

-In general, women report dental fear more than men and more young people experience the phobia when compared with older individuals.
-Further, people experience more fear when it comes to invasive procedures than less invasive treatment.
+In general, women report dental fear more than men.
+More young people experience the phobia when compared with older individuals.
+Further more, people experience greater fear when it comes to invasive procedures than less invasive treatment.

 Symptoms of Dentophobia

 As is the case with any phobia, the symptoms of dentophobia may vary from person to person based on the severity of the fear that they are experiencing.
-Typically, the symptoms include dread, extreme anxiety, and those related to panic such as rapid breathing, shortness of breath, irregular heartbeat, excessive sweating, dry mouth and nausea, among others.
+Typically, the symptoms include (amongst others):

 Treatment Options for Dentophobia

 Fear of dentists, dentophobia, is sometimes diagnosed with the help of an instrument for fear measurement such as the Modified Dental Anxiety Scale or Corah’s Dental Anxiety Scale.
-However, to treat dental anxiety, a combination of pharmacological and behavioral techniques is employed.
+However, to treat dental anxiety, a combination of pharmacological and behavioral techniques are normally used.

 Cure The Fear of Dentists

 A recent survey found that fear of dentists affects one in four people.
-However, it is likely to be a much higher figure in reality … it’s THAT common so you can see that you’re NOT alone!
-You need not live with dentophobia – you CAN beat your fears:
+However, it is likely to be a much higher figure in reality … it’s THAT common.
+So you can see that you’re very much NOT alone!
+You need not live with dentophobia – you CAN beat your fear of dentists.